 About KPMG in Canada

 KPMG LLP, a limited liability partnership, is a full-service Audit, Tax and Advisory firm owned and operated by Canadians.
 For over 150 years, our professionals have provided consulting, accounting, auditing, and tax services to Canadians, inspiring confidence, empowering change, and driving innovation.
-Guided by our core values of Integrity, Excellence, Courage, Together, For Better, KPMG employs nearly 8,000 people in over 40 locations across Canada, serving private- and public-sector clients.
+Guided by our core values of Integrity, Excellence, Courage, Together, For Better, KPMG employs more than 10,000 people in over 40 locations across Canada, serving private- and public-sector clients.
 KPMG is consistently ranked one of Canada's top employers and one of the best places to work in the country.

 The firm is established under the laws of Ontario and is a member of KPMG's global organization of independent member firms affiliated with KPMG International, a private English company limited by guarantee.
 Each KPMG firm is a legally distinct and separate entity and describes itself as such.
 For more information, see home.kpmg/ca.

 Viewpoints from KPMG’s leaders and subject matter experts. | Points de vue des leaders et professionnels de KPMG.

 Viewpoints from KPMG’s leaders. | Points de vue des leaders de KPMG.